ui-router/sample-app-angular-hybrid/README.md

 ### Structure

-The application is written in ES6, and utilizes ES6 modules.
-We are loading the modules using SystemJS and es6-module-loader in the browser _(note: currently, we are also transpiling in the browser, but will be transpiling at build-time in the future for better performance/smaller payload)_.
+The application is written in Typescript and utilizes ES6 modules.
+We are loading and bundling modules using webpack.

 There are many ways to structure a ui-router app.
 We aren't super opinionated on application structure.
 Use what works for you.
 We organized ours in the following way:

 - Sub-module (feature) organization
   - Each feature gets its own directory.